As a JET participant in Saga, you can be pretty sure that there will be ample things to keep you busy and connected to your fellow JETs.

 Where: Usually held in a lake-front park in Takeo, in front of the Space and Science museum.
 The park has some pavilions with seating available for booking from the local city office, and a large grassy area.
 The closest train station is Takeo-Onsen.

-When: Usually held on the afternoon of (one of) the district orientation sessions, in mid-August.
+When: Usually held on a weekend in mid-August.

 Karatsu Welcome BBQ